Cngozi/school-code/README.md

 # school-code
 This is the feature11 branch
-This is the second branch
+This is the second branch Edit from github